Cold Weather Hacks

 It's important to get fresh air into your room but remember to close your windows while the heating is on to trap the heat.

 Report any problems with your heating

 Your heating will be available during set hours of the day, usually first thing in the morning, for a few hours in the afternoon, and then from dinner time until around 11pm.
 If your heating isn't working, make sure that the thermostat on your radiator is turned all the way up and in some halls you may have a thermostat dial in the hallway.
-If that doesn't work, report the issue to your site office during office hours or Living Support/security out of hours.
+If that doesn't work, report the issue to your site office during office hours or Residence Life/security out of hours.